riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

 - registers must be sorted (integer, floating point, vector, custom, then by lowest numbered)
 - CSRs must be put after the architectural regfiles, those don’t have to be sorted
+- argument registers that are passed but not included in the list, can be assumed to be unmodified after return from an annotated function

 > **_NOTE:_** Strict syntax rules allow better portability across compilers and ABIs.